Whatever you’re serving, here’s some of our best advice for those serving drinks over the Christmas festivities. Sláinte!

 - If you’re offering plenty of choice, consider setting up several separate drink stations around the party to avoid congestion in one area and to keep guests mixing: one for soft drinks, one for cocktails, etc.

 - A cheap plastic bin filled with ice and water makes an effective — and sizeable — cooler for beer bottles.

 - Freeze grapes, then use these in place of ice cubes to chill white wine or rosé without watering them down.

 - Whether you’ll be using glasses or disposable plastic cups, always plan on multiples per guest.
 Unless you use wine glass charms or other drink markers, guests will often forget where they place a drink, and many will change beverages over the course of the night, requiring a new glass.

 - Cocktails are lovely, but the last thing you want is to spend your own party pretending to be Tom Cruise.
 If you’re determined to include cocktails at your party, we recommend making big-batch options in pitchers or punch bowls ahead of time and simply allowing people to serve themselves.
 Stuck for a recipe?
 These merry mimosas are a great place to start!

 - Don’t open absolutely everything at the beginning of your party — you don’t want to be left with 12 half-empty bottles of wine at the end of the night.

-- If you’re the host, open wine that guests bring to your party to ensure they feel appreciated.
+- If you’re the host, open the wine that guests have brought to your party to ensure they feel appreciated.
 Not opening a guest’s wine can be taken to mean that either the wine is so bad that you don’t want to drink it, or so good that you don’t want to share it!